Home

 Improve Your Vision Naturally Without Glasses, Contacts, or Surgery!
 Click Here To Find Out More...

-When it comes to eye glass lenses, there is much more than meets the eye.
+When it comes to eyeglass lenses, there is much more than meets the eye.

-And while eyeglasses are great at correcting a multitude of vision problems, they offer even more benefits.
+And while eyeglasses are great at correcting a multitude of Vision Problems, they offer even more benefits.

-Of course, there's a price to be paid for these new and improved benefits, and the more you choose, the more your eye glasses are going to cost.
+Of course, there's a price to be paid for these new and improved benefits, and the more you choose, the more your glasses are going to cost.

 Here's a brief 2-part summary:

-Anti-reflective eye glass lenses are actually coated with metal oxides that improve vision by reducing glare and reflection.
+Anti-reflective eye glass lenses are actually coated with metal oxides that Improve Vision by reducing glare and reflection.

 Reflections on the surface of an eyeglass lens can cause ghosting and eye strain.